thekvs/microproxy/README.md

 * `access_log="path"` -- path to a file where to write requested through proxy urls.
 * `activity_log="path"` -- path to a file where to write debug and auxiliary information.
 * `allowed_connect_ports=[port1, port2, ...]` -- list of allowed port to CONNECT to.
 Default: `[443]`
 * `auth_file="path"` -- path to a file with users' passwords.
-If you use "digest" auth. scheme this file has to be in the format used by Apache's [htdigest](http://httpd.apache.org/docs/2.4/programs/htdigest.html) utility, for "basic" scheme it has to be in the format used by Apache's [htpasswd](http://httpd.apache.org/docs/2.4/programs/htpasswd.html) utility with -p option, i.e. created as `$ htpasswd -c -p auth.txt username`.
+If you use `digest` auth. scheme this file has to be in the format used by Apache's [htdigest](http://httpd.apache.org/docs/2.4/programs/htdigest.html) utility, for `basic` scheme it has to be in the format used by Apache's [htpasswd](http://httpd.apache.org/docs/2.4/programs/htpasswd.html) utility with -p option, i.e. created as `$ htpasswd -c -p auth.txt username`.
 * `auth_type="type"` -- authentication scheme type.
-Avalible options are:
+Available options are:
   * `"basic"` -- use Basic authentication scheme.
   * `"digest"` -- use Digest authentication scheme.
 * `auth_realm="realmstring"` -- realm name which is to be reported to the client for the proxy authentication scheme.
 * `forwarded_for_header="action"` -- specifies how to handle `X-Forwarded-For` HTTP protocol header.
-Avalible options are:
+Available options are:
   * `"on"` -- set `X-Forwarded-For` header with client's IP address, this is a default choice.
   * `"off"` -- do nothing, i.e. leave headear as is.
   * `"delete"` -- delete `X-Forwarded-For` header, this turns on stealth mode.
   * `"truncate"` -- delete all old `X-Forwarded-For` headers and insert a new one with client's IP address.
 * `via_header="action"` -- specifies how to handle `Via` HTTP protocol header.
-Avalible options are:
+Available options are:
   * `"on"` -- set `Via` header, this is a default choice.
   * `"off"` -- do nothing with `Via` header.
   * `"delete"` -- delete `Via` header.